 In his first book, The Lost Gettysburg Address, David chronicled the life of Charles Anderson, a slaveholder who sacrificed nearly everything to help Lincoln save the Union.
 He is working on his second book, a biography of Union General August Willich to reclaim this leader from the dustbin of forgotten historical figures and generate interest appreciation for the contributions of German immigrants to the Union war effort.

 Director of Miramar National Cemetery, Rex Kerns is well-versed in the history and development of the final resting places for American Civil War soldiers.
+He holds a bachelor’s degree in business administration from Rockhurst University and an associate degree in Culinary Arts.
+After five years in the U.S. Navy and years as an international civilian chef, Rex joined the National Cemetery Administration in 2006.

 Chris Mackowski, Ph.D., is the editor-in-chief and co-founder of Emerging Civil War.
 He is the series editor of the award-winning Emerging Civil War Series, published by Savas Beatie, and the “Engaging the Civil War” Series, published in partnership with Southern Illinois University Press.